-- Attend asthma training - Know what the procedures are and which students have asthma, be familiar with their care plan. - Communicate parental concerns and updates to the asthma champions. - Staff must record inhaler usage (including emergency inhaler usage) - All students with asthma must have easy access to their reliever inhaler and spacer
+- Support staff who are first aid trained attend asthma training when required. - Know what the procedures are and which students have asthma, be familiar with their care plan. - Communicate parental concerns and updates to the asthma champions. - Staff must record inhaler usage (including emergency inhaler usage) - All students with asthma must have easy access to their reliever inhaler and spacer.